AbbadAnes/genomic-data-analysis-of-cancer/README.md

 Today it's possible to predict the type of cancer cells based on on their genetic expressions.<br> but tumors produce a huge quantity of genes, which makes the classification of cancer types difficult.
-The purpose of the project is to complete clinical diagnoses by classifying cancerous tumors from their genetic expressions, using statistical methods and machine learning.
+The purpose of this project is to complete clinical diagnoses by classifying cancerous tumors from their genetic expressions, using statistical methods and machine learning.
 <h2> Tools : </h2>
 Python ( Sickit-Learn ) , R , Atlas Data, The Cancer Genome Atlas Program
 <h2>Données :</h2>